-An Interconnection Request will not be considered to be a valid request until the CAISO determines that the information contained in the Interconnection Request is complete and the Interconnection Customer has provided all items in satisfaction of Section 3.5.1.
-If an Interconnection Request fails to meet the requirements set forth in Section 3.5.1, the CAISO shall include in its notification to the Interconnection Customer under Section 3.5.2.1 the reasons for such failure and that the Interconnection Request does not constitute a valid request.
+An Interconnection Request will not be considered to be a valid request until the CAISO determines that the information contained in the Interconnection Request in satisfaction of Section 3.5.1 does not contain deficiencies that would prevent its inclusion in the Phase I Interconnection Studies.
+Deficiencies include but are not limited to modeling errors, inaccurate data, and unusable files.
+If an Interconnection Request has deficiencies, the CAISO shall include in its notification to the Interconnection Customer the reasons for such failure and that the Interconnection Request does not constitute a valid request.
 The Interconnection Customer shall provide the CAISO the additional requested information needed to constitute a valid request.
-Whenever additional requested information is provided by the Interconnection Customer, the CAISO shall notify the Interconnection Customer within five (5) Business Days of receipt of the additional requested information whether the Interconnection Request is valid.
-If the Interconnection Request continues to fail to meet the requirements set forth in Section 3.5.1, the CAISO shall include in its notification to the Interconnection Customer the reasons for such failure.
-If an Interconnection Request has not been deemed valid, the Interconnection Customer must submit all information necessary to meet the requirements of Section 3.5.1 no later than May 31 or the next Business Day if May 31 is not a Business Day.
-Interconnection Requests that have not met the requirements of Section 3.5.1 by that date will be deemed invalid and will not be included in Interconnection Study Cycle or otherwise studied.
+Consistent with Section 3.5.3, whenever additional requested information is provided by the Interconnection Customer, the CAISO shall notify the Interconnection Customer within five (5) Business Days of receipt of the additional requested information whether the Interconnection Request is valid.
+If the Interconnection Request continues to provide deficient information, the CAISO shall include in its notification to the Interconnection Customer the reasons for such failure.
+If an Interconnection Request is not deemed valid, the Interconnection Customer must cure all deficiencies no later than June 30 or the next Business Day if June 30 is not a Business Day.
+Interconnection Requests with deficiencies after that date will be deemed invalid and will not be included in an Interconnection Study Cycle or otherwise studied.

 Interconnection Requests deemed invalid under this Section 3.5.2.2 are not subject to Section 3.8.
 Interconnection Customers with invalid Interconnection Request under this Section 3.5.2.2 may seek relief under Section 15.5 by so notifying the CAISO within two (2) Business Days of the notice of invalidity.